Each team will present their projects:

 Practice your presentation!
 This includes practicing the demonstration.

 In the spring semester, a significant part of your presentation should be about your process improvement goals, what you did to improve the team's process, and an evaluation of your efforts to improve process.
-In the final presentation for SWE 3710, talk about lessons learned and how successful you were at applying the Scrum model.
+In the first presentation, talk about lessons learned and how successful you were at applying the Scrum model.
 Also identify process improvements you want to try during the remainder of the fourth sprint.

 Strongly consider discussing what the team did well and where they could have improved.
 Show storypoint burndowns and other charts if they add information, don't simply display a chart and say "here's our burndown."